keeganveazey/BugBot/README.md

 # Setup Instructions

-Pip install requirements.txt to a virtual environment (Python 3.12)
+Pip install requirements.txt to a virtual environment (**Python 3.12**) Please double check you are using python version 3.12 and using python3.12 instead of python if necessary in your command line commands.

 1. **cd** to repo location (change directory)